NixLayeredStore/rfcs/rfcs/0000-local-overlay-store.md

 ## Operation

-As discussed in the motivation, all store objects are stored exactly once: either in the lower store or the upper scratch directory.
+As discussed in the motivation, store objects are never knowingly duplicated.
+The `local-overlay` store while in operation ensures that store objects are stored exactly once: either in the lower store or the upper layer directory.
-No file system data should ever be duplicated.
+No file system data should ever be duplicated by `local-overlay itself.

 Non-filesystem data, what goes in the DB (references, signatures, etc.) is duplicated.
 Any store object from the lower store that the `local-overlay` needs has that information copied into the `local-overlay` store's DB.
 This includes information for the closure of any such store object, because the normal closure property enforced by the DB's foreign key constraints is upheld.

+Store objects can still end up duplicated if the lower store gains a store object the upper store already had after.
+This is because when the `local-overlay` is remounted, it doesn't know how the lower store may have changed, and when the lower store is added to, any upper store directories / DBs are not in general visible either.
+We can have a "fsck" operation however that manually scans for missing / duplicated objects.

 ## Read-only `local` Store